Komodo/komodo-website/src/pages/blog/2014-04/komodo_personal_license.html.md

 ---

-We are very excited to let you know that (for a limited time only) we are offering a [special Personal license] of Komodo IDE to individual developers for **$89**.
+We are very excited to let you know that (for a limited time only) we are offering a [special Personal license] of Komodo IDE to individual developers.
 If the new Personal license is well received it may actually get a permanent place in the Komodo lineup... we're hoping it does!

 [special Personal license]: /pricing/